wizpanda/kernel/README.md

 https://medium.com/wizpanda/another-way-of-adding-local-grails-plugin-to-a-grails-app-using-the-gradle-build-tool-d60ddaf326cb

-## Releasing new version
+## Releasing new version on JFrog

 1. Change the version in the `build.gradle`.
-2. Make sure Bintray configuration are configured properly as given [here](https://github.com/grails/grails-core/blob/639d7039d24031dbc1353f95b6d2c88a100da850/grails-gradle-plugin/src/main/groovy/org/grails/gradle/plugin/publishing/GrailsCentralPublishGradlePlugin.groovy).
-2. Run `gradle bintrayUpload`
+2. Run `gradle artifactoryPublish`